tibs/fish-and-chips-and-kafka-talk/slides.rst

   * How to talk to Kafka
   * Start with a simple model and work up
   * There's a demo you can play with afterwards
+  * Some ideas for things you can do to extend the demos

 Some message problems I've cared about